We are about to embark on the greatest wealth transfer the U.S. has ever seen. By 2045, it's estimated that

 You can loan assets to family members in exchange for a promissory note.
 The interest payments received will be based on the Applicable Federal Rate.
 The AFR is

 Nearly any asset, like money or stocks, can be given as a gift.
 Many donors choose to gift annually to take advantage of the annual gift tax exemption.
-In 2022,
+In 2023, you can

 The nuances of gift and estate taxes that accompany various wealth transfer strategies can be complex.
 It's wise to consult with a certified public accountant in partnership with your financial advisor to understand the most tax-efficient plan for your financial situation.

 How to successfully pass wealth to your loved ones

 Once you select the strategy you'd like to use, it's time to put pen to paper.
 However, keep in mind that passing on assets should be more than just pulling together a will and handing over your cash.
 It's important to also foster healthy relationships with your beneficiaries, build trust, and share your knowledge, goals and values.
 All of this coupled with a smart financial plan for your asset distribution will make for a truly successful wealth transfer.

 When passing on your assets, it's important to think about what success looks like to you.
 How would you like to see your wealth affecting the lives of others?
 When you know the answer to this question, consider sharing it with your heirs.
 Passing on your aspirations is more likely to inspire the recipients of the wealth to continue to steward it well.